Bankruptcy is a legal proceeding in which a person who cannot pay his or her bills can get a fresh financial start.

 - Eliminate certain rights of ”secured” creditors.
 A ”secured” creditor has taken a mortgage or other lien on property as collateral for the loan.
 Common examples are car loans and home mortgages.
 You can force secured creditors to take payments over time in the bankruptcy process and bankruptcy can eliminate your obligation to pay any additional money if your property is taken.
 Nevertheless, you generally cannot keep the collateral unless you continue to pay the debt.

-- Discharge types of debts singled out by the bankruptcy law for special treatment, such as child support, alimony, certain other debts related to divorce, some student loans, court restitution orders, criminal fines, and some taxes.
+- Discharge types of debts singled out by the bankruptcy law for special treatment, such as child support and alimony (known as Domestic Support Obligations in bankruptcy), some student loans, court restitution orders, criminal fines, and some taxes.

 - Discharge debts that arise after bankruptcy has been filed.